ahmedgamalyousef/HiveBox-Scalable-RESTFUL-API-For-Beekeepers/README.md

-# RESTFUL-API for Beekeepers is Under Construction
+# RESTFUL-API for Beekeepers ( Under Construction )
 As a DevOps Engineer, I successfully led the HiveBox project, which involved building a scalable RESTful API around openSenseMap to assist beekeepers with their chores .
 This project was part of the Dynamic DevOps Roadmap and covered various phases of the DevOps lifecycle .
 # Step 1 : Set Up Your Project Environment
     1. Create a Project Directory: